arash-ostadzadeh/QUAD/README.md

 *Important Note for Windows users*
 ----------------------------------

-Pin on Windows uses 'dbghelp.dll' by Microsoft to provide symbolic information.
-This DLL is not distributed with the kit.
-In order to get support for symbolic information in Pin, you have to download the "Debugging Tools For Windows" package, version 6.8.4.0 from http://www.microsoft.com/whdc/devtools/debugging/default.mspx.
+Pin on Windows uses dbghelp.dll by Microsoft to provide symbolic information. dbghelp.dll version 6.11.1.404 is distributed with the Pin kit 2.13-61206.
+Please use the provided version, as other versions may not work properly with Pin.

+In case you are using older versions of Pin, the mentioned DLL may not be included in the kit.
+Thus, you have to download the "Debugging Tools For Windows" package from http://www.microsoft.com/whdc/devtools/debugging/default.mspx.
 Use "Debugging Tools For Windows 32-bit Version" for IA-32 architectures and "Debugging Tools For Windows - Native X64" for Intel(R) 64 architectures.
 Distribution of the debugging tools is provided in .msi format which must be installed to extract a single file.
 Copy dbghelp.dll from the package into "ia32\bin" or "intel64\bin" directory of the Pin kit.
 This directory should already contain pin.exe and pinvm.dll files.
+For more information, refer to the corresponding user guide document for your Pin version.

 QUADcore Command line Options
 =============================